 Another hard frost overnight and another couple of metres of vegetable plot dug.
 Talking to Viv (our neighbour) over the fence, today I learnt that Flossie, one of her three dogs had died horribly over Christmas and that Lulu the cat had also been very ill.
 She and Ian had not had a pleasant time of it and I sympathised greatly as Flossie was my favourite of the three dogs.

 Closer to home, it seems that Sarah and Alice are both unwell with a sickness bug, fingers crossed that is all it turns out to be.
 What a ghastly year this has been!
-Midnight cane and went without much of a fuss.
+Midnight came and went without much of a fuss.
 Unlike in previous years where Harborough became briefly the centre of a war zone, there was just a couple of detonations and that was it.
 Even Messenger and Facebook remained relatively reticent.
 You would never have guessed that a truly awful year had ended and the UK had parted from Europe (well, nearly).

 01/01/21 (New Year’s Day) UK deaths: 613.
 Current Market Harborough infections: 448.
 UP from last week: 152.
-An eight-year-old child in England has died after testing positive for corona-virus.
+An eight-year-old child in England has died after testing positive for coronavirus.

-A dull and frosty morning saw Sue and I pull on our wellies and head off to Great Glen for an invigorating 4.5 mile walk.
+A dull and frosty morning saw Sue and I pull on our wellies and head off to Great Glen for an invigorating 4.5-mile walk.
 We had been worried that the underfoot conditions may have been mud-suckingly treacherous, but we needn’t have, the frost had made the once squelchy surface, rutted but solid.
-We parked in the centre of this expanding village and by way of a well used path following the course of the River Sence, we made our way towards the abandoned site of Stretton Magna village.
-The views were as interesting as the gloomy conditions, but the exercise and conversation were the main benefit and we reached the deserted medieval village in no time at all.
+We parked in the centre of this expanding village and by way of a well-used path following the course of the River Sence, we made our way towards the abandoned site of Stretton Magna village.
+The views were as interesting as the gloomy conditions, but the exercise and conversation were the main benefits and we reached the deserted medieval village in no time at all.
 We stopped briefly on the path to look across the hedge line at the extensive earthworks and moated site, the two fishponds and part of the associated field system, located around the 12th century medieval St Giles’s Church.
-After a brief discussion we decided to deviate from our route and visit the church.
+After a brief discussion, we decided to deviate from our route and visit the church.

 I have passed this ancient monument many times on my way to play rugby in Scraptoft, and often saw people making their way along the field path to its entrance, but today that is not so.
 The high thorny hedge that encircles the church and yard is now supplemented by a sturdy metal fence preventing entrance.
 There was a small sign stating the obvious; the building is derelict and unsafe.
 Tracing the barrier to the rear, we discovered a gap, where with a bit of effort we gained access to the churchyard and its small cemetery.
-The brick work was in very poor state, the interior of the building was robustly secured with boarding against entry.
+The brickwork was in a very poor state, the interior of the building was robustly secured with boarding against entry.
 I spotted with some interest an extensive rabbit warren located underneath the tower.
 I wondered whether their digging had given them access inside, I mused on the thought of a choir of rabbits and a chief coney dressed in vestments conducting a sermon.
-Sue pointed out that the majority of graves were from the 1700’s or earlier, but then discovered a couple of headstones from much later date.
+Sue pointed out that the majority of graves were from the 1700s or earlier, but then discovered a couple of headstones from a much later date.
 The latest one being from 2004, it was a plot containing a Justice of the Peace and his wife.
-We assumed they must have lived close-by and requested that their bones be laid here.
+We assumed they must have lived close by and requested that their bones be laid here.
 How lovely we thought.

 The rest of our route took us through the Stackley House estate and by a couple of its cottages towards Burton Overy, then on through a large housing estate on the edge of Great Glen.
-Again, the conversation and exercise took precedence over what views there was along route the route, as the drizzle arrived we were soon back at the car.
+Again, the conversation and exercise took precedence over what views there was along the route, as the drizzle arrived we were soon back at the car.

-Late in the afternoon I drove to Jamie’s with a sump plug, he was changing the oil on his Citroen and he had somehow left it in my tool box.
+Late in the afternoon I drove to Jamie’s with a sump plug, he was changing the oil on his Citroen and he had somehow left it in my toolbox.
 While he finished servicing his car (in the dark), I chatted to Ruth and she inadvertently solved a long-time family mystery:

 In the garage I have a very deep inspection pit, its base is well below the water table and though supposedly tanked, it does readily fill up with water.
-One day when the children were young I pumped the water out in order to change the oil in one of the cars and to my surprise I found two catfish swimming in the mud at the bottom.
+One day when the children were young I pumped the water out to change the oil in one of the cars and to my surprise, I found two catfish swimming in the mud at the bottom.
 The whole family had great fun guessing how they had managed to get into and survive in this small internal pond.
 I relocated the fish in the river.
-Today, through an expose by Ruth, I discovered that Jamie had covertly caught the fish in the river and placed them in the pit, he fed them with fish-food we had for a goldfish by lifting up one of the planks.
+Today, through an expose by Ruth, I discovered that Jamie had covertly caught the fish in the river and placed them in the pit, he fed them with fish-food we had for a goldfish by lifting one of the planks.
 You have to smile at how long he kept this secret.

 02/01/21 UK deaths: 445.
 Current Market Harborough infections: 435.
 UP from last week: 101.
 The British government has decided to close all primary schools in London for the next two weeks.
-Batches of the newly-approved vaccine from Oxford University and AstraZeneca have started arriving at hospitals ahead of the jab’s roll out.
+Batches of the newly-approved vaccine from Oxford University and AstraZeneca have started arriving at hospitals ahead of the jab’s rollout.